 But I started this website because the internet seemed to be filled with people saying ‘just accept it’.
 Some people even claimed that was the only option – and I knew that was wrong.
 I was reading hundreds of books and studies saying the opposite, and I was determined to bring scientific research to the opinion-filled internet space.

 This website aims to offer the more niche advice for the small percentage of people who don’t want to ‘just accept it’.
-If you want to change, sign up to my mailing list!
+If you want to change, go to my online course!